Head of Schools

 Nigel Westlake (British)

-Founding Head and Head of Prep / Pre-Prep
+Founding Headmaster and Head of Prep School

 Nigel has had 30 years experience in the UK private education sector, 15 years as a Head.
 He has a Law degree and a Post Graduate Certificate of Education from the University of Exeter.
 He qualified initially as a lawyer, before switching careers to become a schoolmaster at three private prep schools – Sunningdale, The Old Malthouse and Aldro.
 His roles have included Head of English and Drama, Director of Sport, Boarding Housemaster and Deputy Head.
 Whilst Headmaster at Packwood Haugh and Brambletye Prep Schools, he oversaw significant increases in pupil intake and record scholarships.